HomeHistory

 Their stories, however, were perfect for books, films, and even stage plays, and to this day, public interest in the story of Bonnie and Clyde has never waned.

-The latest rendition in film is Netflix’s 2019 film The Highwaymen, which is told from the perspective of Frank Hamer, played by Kevin Costner, and in music, Taylor Swift references the couple in her 2017 song “Getaway Car” from her album Reputation.
+The latest rendition in film is Netflix’s 2019 film The Highwaymen, with movie producers telling the story from the perspective of Frank Hamer, played by Kevin Costner.
+In music, Taylor Swift references the couple in her 2017 song “Getaway Car” from her album Reputation.

 bonnie and clyde 1967